 - Category 2 - expenditure on other community development and support services;

-- Category 3 - contributions made to the ClubGRANTS Fund which are used to fund Category 3 projects and services.
+- Category 3 - contributions made to the ClubGRANTS Fund which are used to fund Category 3 infrastructure projects.

 To qualify for the gaming machine tax rebate of 1.85%, clubs must contribute at least 0.75% to Category 1 purposes, with the remainder allocated to Category 2 purposes.
 Category 1 expenditure in excess of 0.75% may be used to cover shortfalls in Category 2, but the reverse does not apply.

-In addition to the above expenditure, a minimum of 0.4% of a club's gaming machine profits in excess of $1 million is automatically allocated to the ClubGRANTS Fund each tax year.
-These amounts are automatically taken from the tax paid by clubs and transferred by the Government on behalf of clubs into the fund at the end of each taxation year.
+In addition, a minimum of 0.4% of a club's gaming machine profits in excess of $1 million is allocated to the ClubGRANTS Fund each tax year.
+These amounts are automatically taken from the tax paid by clubs and transferred by the Government on behalf of clubs into the Fund at the end of each taxation year.

 The ClubGRANTS Fund is a Statewide funding pool for large scale projects associated with sport, health and community infrastructure.

 - the minimum proportion of profits to be expended on Category 1 projects and services;